 This year hasn’t been an easy one for me.
 I cut my budget to the bare bones after getting laid off and skipped out on travel.
 After facing rejection and bouts of depression, I have questioned my purpose and my future.
 Frankly, I have felt angry and mad at the world.
 Things were looking up over the summer, but it seems I am back to square one.
 Where does that leave me?
 Having a true midlife crisis.

 But, recently, I realized I am in control of my attitude.
 And there is always something to be grateful for.
-Mackinac Island always serves up reminders that nature speaks, nature heals, and nature operates on its own rhythm and timing.
+Mackinac Island in fall always serves up reminders that nature speaks, nature heals, and nature operates on its own timing and rhythm.
 The butterflies and birds know when to migrate south.
 The salmon know when to swim upstream to spawn.
 The trees know when to release their leaves and let things go.

 And yet, many of us (myself included) are guilty of trying to force things to happen.
 We are disconnected from ourselves, our intuition, and our Higher Power.